Peter A. Griffin: Blackjack

-Griffin was one of the first to calculate the percentage disadvantage of an "average" blackjack player, at 2%.
-He was also the first to calculate the average gains by hand realized from varying basic strategy.

 Griffin wrote the 1979 book, The Theory of Blackjack: The Compleat Card Counter’s Guide to the Casino Game of 21, which is considered to be a classic in the field.
+Although heavily mathematical, the book contained gems that could be found and exploited by the careful reader.
+For example, one chart appearing on just one page of The Theory of Blackjack led at least one blackjack team to develop a strategy that won hundreds of thousands of dollars.

 Griffin along with Anthony Curtis is cited as coming up with the title for the main column of the Las Vegas Advisor, 'Couponomy'.
 Curtis states "Griffin pointed out that the suffix “omy” typically means to extract, so Couponomy meant extraction via coupon".

 The main passion of Peter Griffin remained teaching, which is where he devoted most of his working life.

-Peter Griffin died on October 18, 1998 at the age of 61.
+Peter Griffin died on October 18, 1998, at the age of 61.